LDO Voron V0.2r1 Kit Review

 Checkout the Voron Database for examples of what other builders have done.
 Color schemes, filaments and mods.
 There’s a saying that you don’t build A VORON, you build YOUR VORON.

-The Formbot V0 Kit at a Glance
+The LDO V0 Kit at a Glance

-You’ll have to decide if you want to print parts yourself, buy them from Formbot, buy them from another retailer one Etsy or other retailers, or purchase them from the Vorno PIF (Print-it-forward) program.
-I chose to purchase my printed parts from Fabreeko’s cPIF program where they team up with PIF members and utilize Fabreeko’s shipping capabilities to receive your parts faster than the typical Voron PIF turnaround times.
+You’ll have to decide if you want to print parts yourself, look for offers from the retailer, buy them from another retailer on Etsy or other retailers, or purchase them from the Vorno PIF (Print-it-forward) program.

-Relationship to the Stock Voron V0 Specification
+LDO VS Stock Voron V0 Specification

 Builders can generally count on: